 Behind most of these transactions sits private equity money.
 Of the 13 most active PE-backed platform companies in healthcare in 2024, seven were in dental care.
 These are not casual investors -- they are consolidation engines.

 The playbook is consistent: acquire a platform DSO, then execute tuck-in acquisitions at 3-6x EBITDA to build scale.
-While platform-level deals have slowed (the big DSO acquisitions are getting expensive), add-on acquisitions continue aggressively, with 137 add-ons in 2024 alone.
+While platform-level deals have slowed (the big DSO acquisitions are requiring significant capital), add-on acquisitions continue aggressively, with 137 add-ons in 2024 alone.

 What does this mean for software?
 DSOs standardize on a single platform across all locations.
-When a PE-backed DSO acquires your competitor down the street, that practice gets migrated to whatever software the DSO mandates.
+When a PE-backed DSO acquires a practice, that practice gets migrated to whatever software the DSO uses.
 Vendor choice becomes a DSO-level decision, not a practice-level one.

 The DSO Trajectory